Support Us Button Widget

 Table of Contents

-This Friday marks the 116th anniversary of John Wayne’s birthday and the party is just getting started.
+Next Monday, May 26 marks John Wayne’s 118th birthday, and the party is just getting started.
 Kick up your boots and get ready to celebrate Hollywood’s favorite on-screen cowboy with a series of events in the Stockyards.

 FTW-John Wayne